 It’s a pretty solid strategy as we’ve got a good mix of high-rotation players and players that are pretty nailed on.
 We know also that there’s a lot of debate on who to pick between Wilson and Isak.
 We’ve decided to go with Wilson because his underlying numbers are much better and there’s a huge chance they both get a game each.

 We’ve also seen Wilson come off the bench in previous games and do pretty well.
 We believe his explosiveness and clinicality could be a great asset this gameweek.
+Feel free to check out: FPL GW36 tips: the best Newcastle and Brighton FPL assets to own for more transfer tips.

 In conclusion, as the season draws to an end every gameweek is crucial.
 Using the free hit chip in GW36 can help you take advantage of the double fixtures that some teams have.
 We hope our suggested free hit teams provide you with some inspiration as you prepare this Gameweek.